Canadian Broadcasting Corporation: Television

-The CBC operates two national broadcast television networks: CBC Television in English, and Ici Radio-Canada Télé in French.
-Like private broadcasters, both of these networks sell advertising, but offer more Canadian-produced programming.
+The CBC operates two national broadcast television networks: CBC Television in English, and ICI Radio-Canada Télé in French.
+Like private broadcasters, both of these networks sell advertising but offer more Canadian-produced programming.
 All CBC television stations are owned and operated by the CBC itself and carry a common schedule, aside from local programming and other regional variation (such as the CBC North stations in Nunavut, the Northwest Territories, and the Yukon carrying an additional newscast in the Inuktitut language and a weekly Cree program), and CBET-DT in Windsor amending its non-primetime schedule at various points due to program rights conflicts with Detroit stations.

 Both CBC's English and French networks previously had a number of private affiliates owned by third-party owners.
 However, the majority of them have either been bought by the CBC and subsequently shut down during the transition to digital television, or have switched to other networks and program services.
-The only remaining privately owned affiliate of any CBC-owned network is Ici Radio-Canada Télé affiliate CKRT-DT in Rivière-du-Loup (which is part of a triplestick also containing private affiliates for Quebec's two private networks).

 One of the most popular shows is the weekly Saturday night broadcast of NHL hockey games.
 In English, the program is known as Hockey Night in Canada, and in French, it was called La Soirée du hockey.
 Both shows began in 1952.
 The French edition was discontinued in 2004, though Radio-Canada stations outside of Quebec simulcast some Saturday night games produced by RDS until 2006.
 The network suffered considerable public embarrassment when it lost the rights to the show's theme music following a protracted lawsuit launched by the song's composer and publishers.
 In 2013, the exclusive national media rights to the NHL were acquired by Rogers Media, although Rogers would reach an agreement with the CBC to license the Hockey Night in Canada brand for use in its coverage of Saturday-night games, and broker a version of the broadcasts to CBC at no charge.

-The CBC also wholly owns and operates three specialty television channels—the news channels CBC News Network and Ici RDI, and the French-language network Ici Explora.
-It also owns a managing interest in the Francophone arts service ARTV, and Documentary Channel.
+The CBC also wholly owns and operates four specialty television channels—the news channels CBC News Network and Ici RDI, and the French-language networks Ici Explora and Ici ARTV (the latter since 2015 after buying the remaining 15% of the channel from Arte France).
+It also owns a managing interest in Documentary Channel.

 CBC provides viewers with interactive on-demand television programs every year through digital-cable services like Rogers Cable.

 Children's programming air under the commercial-free preschool programming block called CBC Kids.
 In French, the children's programming block is Zone Jeunesse on ICI Radio-Canada Télé.